virtual-labs/exp-detection-elements-lassaignes-test-amrt/experiment/aim.md

 ### Aim of the experiment

-- To separate Organic compounds with the help of Column Chromatographic technique.
+- To detect the halogens, nitrogen and sulphur in an organic compound.